hugoroldan24/EmbeddedSWProject/README.md

 # Wireless Dual-Servo Controller

-An embedded project that uses two ATMega328P microcontrollers and nRF24L01 RF modules to drive two hobby servos from an analog joystick remotely.
-Through this project I’m deepening my skills in:
+An embedded systems project using two ATmega328P microcontrollers and nRF24L01+ RF modules to wirelessly control two hobby servos via an analog joystick.
+This project is helping me strengthen my skills in:

 - **Low-level C & register programming** on AVR
 - **SPI & ADC setup** for efficient data exchange and analog sampling